- Accuracy, transparency, thoroughness of analytical options and results;

 Let’s take a closer look at each one.

 Accuracy and transparency

-For the more curious data scientist, Machine Learning for demand forecasting also has stable accuracy / bias trade-offs that can be adjusted on an ’efficient frontier’ of data science workflow, so that an accurate Machine Learning forecasting solution can be implemented quickly, and then studied over time to further improve the forecast.
-Furthermore, Machine Learning forecasting is not black box; the influence of model inputs can be weighed and understood so that the forecast is intuitive and transparent.
-Stated simply, accuracy, rigor and speed to solution are three characteristics of the Logility digital supply chain platform that includes Machine Learning-based demand planning solutions.
+For the more curious data scientist, machine learning for demand forecasting also has stable accuracy / bias trade-offs that can be adjusted on an ’efficient frontier’ of data science workflow, so that an accurate ML forecasting solution can be implemented quickly, and then studied over time to further improve the forecast.
+Furthermore, ML forecasting is not black box; the influence of model inputs can be weighed and understood so that the forecast is intuitive and transparent.
+Stated simply, accuracy, rigor and speed to solution are three characteristics of the Logility® Digital Supply Chain Platform that includes machine learning-based demand planning solutions.

 Greed for more data

-An important contributor to Machine Learning forecasting accuracy is the ability of Machine Learning to ingest disparate data and leverage that information at a granular level to improve SKU-level forecasting.
-Simply stated, if data can be matched to the SKU at the point of sale or the point of distribution, the data can be leveraged with Machine Learning forecasting.
+An important contributor to ML forecasting accuracy is the ability of machine learning to ingest disparate data and leverage that information at a granular level to improve SKU-level forecasting.
+Simply stated, if data can be matched to the SKU at the point of sale or the point of distribution, the data can be leveraged with ML forecasting.
 Here, it is important to distinguish between predictive algorithms and the pre-processing of data that feeds them.
 Forecasting data, at its simplest level, has four data columns: Case ID; Time Series Member (like SKU at point of sale, which is the most granular level of forecasting); date of transaction; and transaction amount (in units or dollars or volume) or transaction event (if the forecast focuses on events rather than amounts).

 Rapid adaptation to change and supply chain disruption